hasanmoudud/geocompr/main.md

 They could be also used to focus on a smaller area in more detail or to cover the same area as the map but representing a different topic.

 In the example below, we create a map of the central part of the New Zealand's Southern Alps.
-Our inset map will show where the main map is in relation to the whole New Zeleand.
+Our inset map will show where the main map is in relation to the whole New Zealand.
 The first step is to define the area of interest, which can be done by creating a new spatial object, `nz_region`.
 <!--# mapview::mapview(nz_height, native.crs = TRUE) or mapedit??-->